hirokoymj/gcp-study-note/PCA/ExamTopic/Topic4.md

 **Question 6**

 - A. Create an Organizational Policy with a constraint to allow external IP addresses only on the frontend Compute Engine instances.
-Most Voted
+100%

 - https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address#disableexternalip